stouffer/EvoGeoModules/manuscript/outline.md

 - Review of mechanisms involved in interactions locally: neutrality and trait-based mechanisms
   - Key refs: Oikos paper, Canard, Olesen, Combes

-- These mechansism can only *filter* from a pool of regional interactions
+- These mechanism can only *filter* from a pool of regional interactions
-  - Key refs: *none yet*
+  - Key refs: Biol Lett paper, Olito & Fox, Lounnas, ...
   - Key points: i) even though they will change the network-level signal, contribution of interactions should not vary locally vs. regionally ii) this is the expectation because (a) past knowledge about motifs/evolution and (b) interactions are the unit in which selection takes place, not networks

 - Illustration: distribution of the significance in each interaction locally